cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

 In this tutorial, we will look at the following:
 -----------------------------------------------
-* Provisioning a New Microsoft Azure SQL Database Server
+* Provisioning a New Microsoft Azure SQL Database Server.
-* Configuring a firewall rule for a Microsoft Azure SQL Database Server
+* Configuring a firewall rule for a Microsoft Azure SQL Database Server.
-* Connecting to a Microsoft Azure SQL Database Server using ADS
+* Connecting to a Microsoft Azure SQL Database Server using ADS.

 **Steps**:
 -------------
-1. Authenticate your Azure subscription. then start the creation process. as follows.
+1. Authenticate your Azure subscription, then start the creation process. as follows.
 First of all, you have to connect to your subscription using the **Connect-AzAccount** cmdlet.

 ```powershell
 Connect-AzAccount
 ```
-When run, this command will open a Microsoft login window, as shown figure 1.0.
+Running this command will open a Microsoft login window, as shown in figure 1.0.
 Log in using your Azure subscription creentials.

  ![Image](https://github.com/cloudstk/articles/blob/master/sql-database/media/connect-to-zure-subscription.jpg "icon")

 Figure 1.0: Connect to your Azure subscription.

 2. Create a new resource group
 In this step, we will create an Azure Resource Group by using just a **Name** and **Location** parameters.
 ```powershell
 $parameters = @{